Home / Education / Crypto / Trading / Crypto Fear And Greed Index, Explained

 • Subjectivity: The classification of sentiment into categories like “extreme fear” or “extreme greed” is subjective and can vary from person to person.

-• Market manipulation: Extreme market movements can sometimes be artificially created this could potentially lead to misleading signals.
+• Market manipulation: Extreme market movements can sometimes be artificially created, potentially leading to misleading signals.

 • Inaccuracy in extreme situations: In extreme market conditions, such as a market crash or rapid price surges, the index might not accurately capture the sentiment due to its simple calculation methodology.